 Sage Paisner received a MFA in Photography and Media from the California Institute of the Arts working with Allan Sekula, Joann Callis, Harry Gamboa Jr, and others.
-He earned his BFA in Studio Art from the University of New Mexico working with Joyce Neimanas, Patrick Nagatani, and Jim Stone.
+He earned his BFA in Studio Art from the University of New Mexico working with Joyce Neimanas, and Patrick Nagatani.
 He has been nominated for awards such as, the Baum Award for An Emerging American Photographer in January 2014, and the 5th Annual Jeunes Talents Photography Program in January 2011.
 He was born in Oregon in 1982.
 His family moved to Santa Fe, NM in 1988, where he grew up until moving to California for 10 years.
 Paisner is currently Executive Director of Foto Forum Santa Fe, and special faculty at Calarts where he teaches alternative processes, exhibition workshops, and mural size analog black and white and color printing.
 In Santa Fe he also teaches at IAIA in the film program as well as leading workshops for students at New Mexico School for the Arts.
 Paisner records family, friends, and mentors using video and photography to bring forward the stories that are often left out of mainstream history books and the media.
 The stories and images create a history that represents the struggles of the community.
 He focuses on issues of poverty, sovereignty, social activism, and local land rights, and the idea of what a family album represents and how it operates and is expanded.
 He travels to places and communities of historical importance in Northern New Mexico, Navajo Nation, Los Angeles, South Dakota, and other places with a camera to create visual stories about the people and the land.

 Board of Directors